 |Top Model||Rs 30 lakh|

-With more features, an up-market cabin and 7-seat layout, the 2017 Honda CR-V will lock horns with products like Nissan X-Trail, Hyundai Santa Fe and other 7-seater crossovers in the market.
-In India, it will rival Ford Endeavour, Toyota Fortuner and other premium SUVs.
+With more features, an up-market cabin and 7-seat layout, the 2017 Honda CR-V will take challenge against the Nissan X-Trail, Hyundai Santa Fe and other 7-seater cars in India.
+It will also go up against the Ford Endeavour, Toyota Fortuner and other premium SUVs.

-The new-gen model will look sportier with a more aggressive and larger front grille, aggressive headlamps with a wing-shaped LED DRL, a longer hood and muscular fenders.
-The vehicle will, however, retain the vertically positioned tail-lamp from the current-gen model.
+The SUV will, however, retain the vertically positioned tail-lamp from the current-gen model.
 The car also features short overhang and dual exhaust.
-Design elements like Active Shutter Grille (for the first time), High Beam Support (AHB) headlights, hands-free access power tailgate, a pair of 18-inch aluminium wheels and rain-sensing windshield wipers will be available only on the top-spec model.
+Design elements such as Active Shutter Grille (for the first time), High Beam Support (AHB) headlights, hands-free access power tailgate, a pair of 18-inch aluminium wheels and rain-sensing windshield wipers will be reserved for the top-spec model.
 Honda will also offer Genuine Honda Accessories with the SUV.

-There is a 7-inch touchscreen display audio interface with Android operating system that now features a Honda Satellite-Linked Navigation System (developed in cooperation with Garmin) and volume knob.
+The 7-inch touchscreen display audio interface with Android operating system now features a Honda Satellite-Linked Navigation System (developed in cooperation with Garmin) and volume knob.
 The system also supports the Apple CarPlay and Android Auto software.
-The 2017 Honda CR-V comes with a range of comfort features such as dual-zone HVAC, remote engine start, heated mirrors, driver seat with 8-way power adjustment, front seat with 4-way power adjustment, rear USB charging points, etc.
+The 2017 Honda CR-V also comes with a host of comfort features such as dual-zone HVAC, remote engine start, heated mirrors, driver seat with 8-way power adjustment, front seat with 4-way power adjustment, rear USB charging points, etc.

-As far as safety is concerned, the new-gen CR-V comes equipped with Electric Parking Brake (EPB), Adaptive Cruise Control (ACC) with low-speed follow and Lane Keeping Assist (LKAS), Collision Mitigation Braking (CMBS) with Forward Collision Warning (FCW) and pedestrian sensing capability, Auto High Beam (HSS) headlights, Blind Spot Information (BSI), Road Departure Mitigation (RDM) with Lane Departure Warning (LDW) and Rear Cross Traffic Monitor (CTM).
+With respect to safety, there are multiple advanced fitments such as Electric Parking Brake (EPB), Adaptive Cruise Control (ACC) with low-speed follow and Lane Keeping Assist (LKAS), Collision Mitigation Braking (CMBS) with Forward Collision Warning (FCW) and pedestrian sensing capability, Auto High Beam (HSS) headlights, Blind Spot Information (BSI), Road Departure Mitigation (RDM) with Lane Departure Warning (LDW) and Rear Cross Traffic Monitor (CTM).